pupil-labs/pupil-docs/src/neon/how-tos/advance-analysis/undistort.md

 permalink: /neon/how-tos/advance-analysis/undistort/
 ---
 # Correcting for the lens distortion on Neon's scene camera
-One particular challenge that often arises in wearable eye tracking setups is the presence of distortions on the scene camera.
+A circumstance that often arises in wearable eye tracking setups is the presence of distortions on the scene camera.
 The type of lenses used, with their wide-angle characteristics, allow for a broad field of view, enabling the capture of more information within a single frame.
 However, this advantage comes at the cost of introducing distortions to the image. <!-- rectilinear distortions -->

 While we account for them in Pupil Cloud, and we even give you the possibility to download the undistorted video using the [Gaze Overlay enrichment](/enrichments/gaze-overlay), this is not the case when using the [Realtime API](/neon/real-time-api) or raw data, where you may want to correct it by yourself.

-## Why is it important to correct for the lens distortions?
+## When is it beneficial to correct for lens distortion?

 <div class="mb-4" style="display:flex;justify-content:center;">
   <v-img class="rounded" :src="require('../../../media/neon/undist/sidebyside_neon_with_gaze.jpg')"